 - Joseph Cornell

-Some extra bits about me…
+A few extra bits about me…

 I love numbers, geometry, and patterns.
 I wouldn’t say I’m exceptionally gifted at maths, but there is something inherently meaningful about numbers that I feel drawn to.
 I suppose it’s something like numerology, but that’s only part of it.

 I’m very much an outside in nature, away from people, kind of person.
 I feel a deep connection to snakes and I’m also completely fascinated by insects and arachnids (I love spiders).
-I also enjoy taking pictures of the world of the small and often over-looked…especially insects and spiders.

 My art beginnings…